 2) The homeschool high school experience does NOT – I repeat: NOT – have to replicate the public or private high school experience.
 The state does not decide the specifics of what your homeschool looks like; you do.
 Obviously you will follow the requirements of your state’s laws, but usually they provide a lot of leeway in regards to things like these:

 a) You decide what high school courses are required for your student to graduate.
 You do not have to follow your local school district’s requirements.
 You can graduate your child whenever your own requirements have been met.
 This is a very freeing thing.
 For instance, if your child has no intention of majoring in anything technical at college and does not want to take math every year, then you don’t have to make them take it.
 (And I didn’t.
-And guess what — they got accepted to college anyway! 🙂 For more about this, read The Easy First Step to High School Curriculum Planning.)
+And guess what — they got accepted to college anyway! 🙂 For more about this, read How to KNOW What Your Teen NEEDS to Get into COLLEGE.)

 b) You decide what to give credit for.
 If your child is a violinist and you want to give them 3 credits per year for violin because they practice three hours a day, you are free to do so.
 (And I did.)
 If your child is spending a bunch of time learning to drive, you can give credit for that (and I did).
 Homeschooling high school means your child’s interests and activities can be counted as part of the school curriculum, rather than in addition to it.
 This means you don’t have to fit in as many academic credits or try to come up with a bunch of electives just to fill the schedule.
 See how much easier this is beginning to sound?